hasibulhasan1542/Obsidian/Essay Writing/Answer Writing.md

 7. **Have to avoid extreme opinion:** My own judgement shouldn't be passed.
 In some cases my thought can be delivered, but my judgement mustn't.
 8. Using graph and charts
 9. Handwriting must be clean
+10. **Underlining:** Using caps as point name and putting keywords in the beginning of the points.
+11. Diagrams are equal important as content for extra mark
+12.